tomsWebConsulting/twcsl/v7.1/Page Section Image Scrubbing Animation/README.md

     Image URLs can be added programmatically using a script tag.

-    * Set the content of the code block mention previously to the following.
+    * Set the content of the code block mentioned previously to the following.
       The code shown is an example.
 You will of course need to write your own custom script or [hire a consultant][5].

       ```html
       <!-- begin programmatically -->